HashEdits/EditDistributionTools/README.md

 -------- | -----| -----
 1| Original model slot| A slot to drag and drop a prefab of the original model into (requires the moddel to have an avatar component for now) |
 2| Modified model slot |  A slot to drag and drop a prefab of your modified model into (requires the moddel to have an avatar component for now) |
-3|Owerwrite Checkbox  | Will use the name of your modified model to created the patcher script and your menu bar if left unckecked.
+3|Overwrite Checkbox  | Will use the name of your modified model to created the patcher script and your menu bar if left unckecked.
 Will use the OverwriteName if checked
-4| OverwriteName  | Name that will be used for the patcher script and hotbar menu if the overwrite checkbox is ticked 5| Your Name | Will be used to organize your patchers in the menu bar 6| Original package name | Will be used to let your user know which version of the original model they're expected to import. very crutial to give them some sort of version number here that will resonate with your user.
+4| OverwriteName  | Name that will be used for the patcher script and hotbar menu if the overwrite checkbox is ticked 5| Your Name | Will be used to organize your patchers in the menu bar 6| Original package name | Will be used to let your user know which version of the original model they're expected to import.
+Very crucial to give them some sort of version number here that will resonate with your user.
-7| Generate descriptions checkbox | (`Optional`) Will enable the description generator feature 8| desctiption folder selection button | This button will prompt you to select a desctiption folder.
-All txt files will be scanned and copied in the destination folder after hitting patch if the Generate descriptions checkbox is checked
+7| Generate descriptions checkbox | (`Optional`) Will enable the description generator feature 8| Description folder selection button | This button will prompt you to select a description folder.
+All .txt files will be scanned and copied in the destination folder after hitting patch if the Generate descriptions checkbox is checked
-9| destination folder selection button | This button will prompt you to select a desctiption folder. all files found in the description folder will be coppied in this directory with the tags changed
+9| Destination folder selection button | This button will prompt you to select a destination folder.
+All files found in the description folder will be coppied in this directory with the tags changed
-10| Creator name | All `/*AVATAR AUTHOR*/` tags will be remplaced by what you put in there 11| Store page | All `/*StoreLink*/`  tags will be remplaced by what you put in there 12| Build button | Will generate a patcher script, the diff files and the descriptions (if you've checked the option)
+10| Creator name | All `/*AVATAR AUTHOR*/` tags will be replaced by what you put in there 11| Store page | All `/*StoreLink*/`  tags will be replaced by what you put in there 12| Build button | Will generate a patcher script, the diff files and the descriptions (if you've checked the option)

 ## Description generator tags 📑
-You'll find an exemple readme in [here](https://github.com/HashEdits/EditDistributionTools/tree/main/demo%20packages/SampleDescriptions) to show you how to write your descriptions
-And another one [there](https://github.com/HashEdits/EditDistributionTools/tree/main/demo%20packages/MyCubeDescriptions) to show you how they look like after everything's remplaced
+You'll find an example readme in [here](https://github.com/HashEdits/EditDistributionTools/tree/main/demo%20packages/SampleDescriptions) to show you how to write your descriptions and another one [there](https://github.com/HashEdits/EditDistributionTools/tree/main/demo%20packages/MyCubeDescriptions) to show you how they look like after everything's replaced.

 Tag| Signification|
 -------- | -----
-`/*AVATAR NAME*/`|Will be remplaced by the name of your custom avatar or the OverwriteName if the coresponding checkbox is checked
+`/*AVATAR NAME*/`|Will be replaced by the name of your custom avatar or the OverwriteName if the coresponding checkbox is checked
-`/*AVATAR AUTHOR*/`|Will be remplaced by the name of creator `/*StoreLink*/` |Will be remplaced by a link to where the user can buy the original moddel [^(pro-tip for booth users, if you naviagte to the creator page first, it'll translate in the user's prefered language)]
+`/*AVATAR AUTHOR*/`|Will be replaced by the name of creator `/*StoreLink*/` |Will be replaced by a link to where the user can buy the original moddel [^(pro-tip for booth users, if you naviagte to the creator page first, it'll translate in the user's prefered language)]
- `/*PACKAGE NAME*/` |Will be remplaced by the name of the package the user is expected to have on hand when using your patcher
- `/*DIR PREFAB*/` |Will be remplaced by where your user will be able to find a working prefab of your moddel `/*DIR PATCHER*/` |Will be remplaced by where your user will be able to find your menu bar menu
+ `/*PACKAGE NAME*/` |Will be replaced by the name of the package the user is expected to have on hand when using your patcher `/*DIR PREFAB*/` |Will be replaced by where your user will be able to find a working prefab of your moddel `/*DIR PATCHER*/` |Will be replaced by where your user will be able to find your menu bar menu

-will be remplaced by something that makes sense in for your project
+Will be replaced by something that makes sense in for your project

 ## Updater 🔧

-You may want to update and maintain your modifications in the future, instead of having to create a whole new patcher everytime.
-I created an Updater tool to make the process of porting to a newer version easier
+You may want to update and maintain your modifications in the future.
+Instead of having to create a whole new patcher everytime, I created an Updater tool to make the process of porting to a newer version easier:

 <p align="center">